 Some writers write beautifully about books.
-One of the authors who does it best is Carlos Ruiz Zafón.
-Born 25 September 1964, the Spanish writer is well-known for the internationally best-selling, The Shadow of the Wind.
+One of the authors who did it best was Carlos Ruiz Zafón.
+Born 25 September 1964, died 19 June 2020, the Spanish writer is well-known for the internationally best-selling, The Shadow of the Wind.

-His love of books is obvious, and he says this on Why He Writes:
+His love of books was obvious, and he said this on Why He Writes: